Stelvio & Eastern Switzerland

 Day 6: The Stelvio from Bormio

 The Passo dello Stelvio (2,758 m) requires little introduction.
 It’s a bit of a beast with many 8.5% sections and a few at 9%, so you’ll be pleased to get to the top, and maybe enjoy a well-earned bratwurst!
 Despite the challenges and infamous hairpins, it’s one of the world’s most iconic and enjoyable road-cycling climbs.
-It’s also the highest pass on our journey, making it our Cima Coppi and a fitting finale to this unforgettable week of road cycling in the mountains of Europe.
+It’s also the highest pass on our journey, making it our Cima Coppi and a fitting finale to this unforgettable week of road cycling.

-Our Classic route takes on the climb from Bormio as an out-and-back.
+Our Classic route takes on the climb from Bormio as an out-and-back ride.
 The famous tight switchbacks are on the other side, and we encourage you to descend a couple of kilometres so you get to experience riding them for yourself.
-Our Harder route takes you down to the Rocca Bianca cafe, while our Challenge route descends all the way, so you can enjoy all 48 bends of the Passo dello Stelvio from Prato Allo Stelvio and achieve the “Double Stelvio”.
+Our Harder route takes you down to the Rocca Bianca cafe, while our Challenge route descends all the way, so you can enjoy all 48 bends of the Passo dello Stelvio from Prato Allo Stelvio and achieve the ‘Double Stelvio’.

-Whatever you do today, it will be epic, so a celebratory meal at the hotel is in order.
+Whatever cycling you choose to do today will be epic, so look forward to a celebratory meal in the evening, to round off a fantastic week!

 Classic route: 44km with 1560m ascent [ride profile]